 What experiences have you had with code-switching?

-When I came to Western (in London, Ontario) I suddenly became part of the minority.
-I would say things with an accent, it's not something that I ever noticed and it's not something that was ever corrected because it was normal here.
+When I came to London, Ontario, I suddenly became part of the minority.
+I would say things with an accent, it's not something that I ever noticed and it's not something that was ever corrected because it was normal where I grew up.
 But there, people would giggle, or would ask "wait, what did you say?"

 I definitely noticed it in certain situations.
-You know, not that I live and breathe fancy restaurants, but on occasion when I find myself at a super fancy restaurant, I definitely feel like I have to put on a front, act differently, fit a certain way, act a certain way.
-Which I guess, generally what people would feel at a fancy restaurant, but being part of the minority in those restaurants, I have to work extra hard just so people don't feel like "oh she's fobby, she's from India."
+I don't live and breathe at fancy restaurants but on occasion when I find myself at a super fancy restaurant, I definitely feel like I have to put on a front or act differently to fit in.
+Which I guess is generally what people feel at a fancy restaurant, but being part of the minority in those restaurants, I have to work extra hard just so people don't feel like "oh she's fobby, she's from India."

 There's just always that annoying little voice in my head.

 Hisam (Sam), 24

 VICE: Tell me about your experiences with code-switching.

 Hisam: My real name is Hisam.
 I was looking for a job and I had applied everywhere. all of my resumes said Hisam, my name.
 So what I ended up doing was changing it to Sam.
 When I applied to the same places, I ended up getting sixteen calls back out of 50 resumes.
 With Hisam, I actually only ended up getting one, and it was the exact same resume.

 How did that make you feel when you started getting all those replies because you put Sam in your resume?